 Control

 Convening the marketing messages consistently across any market and channel is critical for an institution to build trust.
 The more you work with third parties, the more you lack full control of those messages.
-This can lead to misunderstandings up to false promises to convince a candidate to join a particular university.
+This can lead to misunderstandings to false promises to convince a candidate to join a particular university.

 Dedication

-If the business operation justifies having one person full-time dedicated to your university, that's a luxury few universities are willing to afford.
+If the business operation justifies having one person dedicated to your university full-time, that's a luxury few universities are willing to afford.
 When the university has identified the market potential of a country or region but is still emerging, a local representation might be an option.
-It's a company or individual that does not dedicate 100% time to your university but will provide stable and continuous support according to set objectives.
+It's a company or individual that does not dedicate 100% of its time to your university but will provide stable and continuous support according to set objectives.
 Should you decide on a shared resource that works purely on success, it might prioritize your university if the incentives are attractive and it's an easy sell.
 Otherwise, you will be at their mercy.
 For the candidate experience, there is the potential for different service levels depending on the agreement you close.

 Speed to Market